 Floodlights are used in the same way by a Kestrel.

 A Greylag sitting on the other side of the river.

 A bend in the river looking north.

-A wetland created a few years ago by the river bank, possibly to compensate for the development, could find no name for it, is now fringed by reed beds.
+A wetland created a few years ago by the river bank, possibly to compensate for development, I could find no name for it on maps.
+It is now fringed by reed beds.

 A pair of mute swans, coot, moorhen and mallard were in residence in the wetlands.

 Another cormorant on a pylon, this one in breeding plumage.